afk-Legacy/Eventio/README.md

 - Laravel - A powerful PHP framework for web application development.
 - Tailwind CSS - A utility-first CSS framework for building modern and responsive interfaces.
+- Laravel Breeze - A lightweight authentication scaffold for Laravel applications, providing pre-built authentication features.
+- SQL - A standard language for interacting with relational databases, used for managing data in the Event Management System.
+- XAMPP - A popular cross-platform web server solution that includes Apache, MySQL, PHP, and other tools, used for local development and testing of the Event Management System.

 ## Installation